Chapter 5. Registered Education Savings Plan provider user guide – The Canada Education Savings Grant

 • a Basic CESG of 20% on the first $2,500 (or less) of contributions each year to an RESP.
 It is available to all eligible residents of Canada regardless of adjusted income, and

 • an Additional CESG which may be either 10% or 20% on the first $500 (or less) of contributions each year.
-The payment of this incentive is depending on the adjusted income
+The payment of this incentive is depending on the adjusted income of the primary caregiver

 For more information, refer to section 5.2.
 Eligibility criteria.

 The CESG is available for contributions made until the end of the calendar year in which the beneficiary turns 17.
-CESG payments cannot exceed the lifetime limit of $7,200 per beneficiary.
+CESG payments can't exceed the lifetime limit of $7,200 per beneficiary.
 Therefore, this amount is the maximum that can be paid across all RESPs in respect of a specific beneficiary.

 5.1.1.
 How it works